Billy Taylor (footballer, born 1896): Cricket career

 He also played cricket for teams in the North of England.
 He was a good all-rounder and an excellent batsman.
 He played latterly for some 15 years in the Doncaster Works Athletic Club first team.

 Personal life

 During the First World War he served with the Durham Light Infantry and became a commissioned officer.
 He was decorated for bravery in carrying out a successful daylight patrol into the German trenches at the Battle of Arras on the Somme and for digging out men in his section under heavy shellfire.
 During the Second World War Major Taylor commanded the 1000 strong Doncaster Works Home Guard.

 In 1920 he married Jean, the daughter of Dr. Robert Steel of Crook, Co.
 Durham, and they had two sons.
 During his time playing football in Doncaster he joined the staff of the LNER (later British Rail) at the Doncaster Railway Engineering Works where he spent most of his working career.

-He is remembered as an outstanding all-round sportsman and gentleman.